-• Create an authorization policy in Advanced Identity Cloud or AM to restrict access to the metrics base endpoint.
+3. Create an authorization policy in AM to restrict access to the metrics base endpoint.

-The metric base endpoint doesn't require login credentials.
-You can use a policy to ensure that requests to the endpoint are authenticated against the Advanced Identity Cloud or AM instance.
+Note that the metric base endpoint does not require login credentials.
+You can use a policy to ensure that requests to the endpoints are authenticated against the AM instance.